sccn/sccn.github.io/tutorials/misc/Rejecting_Artifacts_Legacy_Menus.md

 straight-line fit value might be 0 µv at the beginning of the trial and 50 µ v at the end).
 The minimal fit between the EEG data and a line of minimal slope is determined using a standard R-square measure.
-To test this, in the main rejection window enter the following data under *findabnormal trends* (which calls function [pop_rejtrend.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_rejtrend.m), and
+To test this, in the main rejection window, enter the following data under *findabnormal trends* (which calls function [pop_rejtrend.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_rejtrend.m)), and press *CALC/PLOT*.

-press *CALC/PLOT*.